 Even if you don’t know his name, you will probably have seen Réhahn’s photographs.
 He takes portraits, often in India, Cuba, or Vietnam, of the “hidden smiles” of locals.
 His work prompted Paris Match to declare that the photographer “captures the souls of his models,” a sentiment echoed by newspapers and magazines around the world, with blogs naming him the “fourth most famous portrait photographer ever” alongside other celebrated portrait photographers like Steve McCurry.

-During a busy year for the Normandy-born artist, in which he opened his Precious Heritage Museum Gallery in Hoi An, and the Couleurs D’Asie Gallery in Ho Chi Minh City, we caught up with him in the central Vietnam heritage town which he calls home.
+During a busy year for the Normandy-born artist, in which he opened his Precious Heritage Museum Gallery in Hoi An, and the Couleurs D’Asie Gallery in Ho Chi Minh City, we caught up with him in the gallery and museum-rich central Vietnam heritage town which he calls home.
 He talked us through his new collaborative walking street project with Anantara Hoi An Resort, as well as filling us in on some of the milestones in his journey to Vietnam, and how he is giving back to the communities that he has photographed.

 Where did you live and travel before Vietnam?

 Around my mid 20s, I discovered that “home” wasn’t a place where I wanted to live.
 I started to travel for extended periods, beginning as an agent for a half-Vietnamese, half-Senegalese DJ.
 During that time there weren’t many female DJs.
 And because I wanted to see the world and I had no money, it proved to be a nice solution that allowed me to travel for free.